Hubig's Pies

-Hubig's Pies, also sometimes called Hubig's New Orleans Style Pies, are a brand of fruit and sweet-filled fried pies that were produced by the Simon Hubig Pie Company in New Orleans, Louisiana.
+Hubig's Pies, also sometimes called Hubig's New Orleans Style Pies, are a brand of fruit and sweet-filled fried pies that are produced by the Simon Hubig Pie Company in New Orleans, Louisiana.
 The product was off the market from 2012 after a fire completely destroyed the factory, but the business was brought back in 2022.

 History

 Simon Hubig was born in Spain's Basque Country and immigrated to the United States after serving in World War I. He founded the Simon Hubig Pie Company in Fort Worth, Texas in 1922, capitalizing on baking skills he learned at his mother's bakery.
 In subsequent years, the company expanded to nine locations throughout the Southeastern United States and opened its New Orleans location in 1922.

 During the Great Depression, all of the locations were forced to close except the New Orleans bakery, which remained profitable.
 Throughout the life of the company, the New Orleans bakery stayed in the same Dauphine Street location in the Faubourg Marigny it was founded in.